Flokkq/kickstart.dev/README.md

-# Welcome to my dotfiles 👋
+# Welcome to kickstart.dev 👋

-This directory contains the dotfiles for my system
+This repository contains all my tools that i use for developing!

 ## Requirements